ninewise/dissertation/umgap/components/bestof.md

 to metagenomics data, we have additional knowledge: every read will consist completely of coding RNA.
 This implies we don't have to do gene prediction, we should just translate the whole read to a protein fragment.
-As the correct reading frame is unknown, the UMGAP choses to translate all six frames, process each, and finally pick the correct among the six frames.
+As the correct reading frame is unknown, the UMGAP chooses to translate all six frames, process each, and finally pick the correct among the six frames.
 This last step is performed by `umgap bestof`.
 This command will, given the taxonomic identifications for any number of